-There is a kind of strange silence in most of the Bible on the specifics of the narrative of the fall of humanity in Genesis 3.
+There is also a kind of strange silence in most of the Bible on specifics in the narrative of the fall of humanity (Genesis 3).

 How did the actions of Adam and Christ affect humanity?

 Romans 5:12, 17-19